Scientific Name

 Description

-Dorstenia foetida is a small succulent with a thick erect stem, unbranched or with several branches, all with pronounced scars of leaves, stipules, and inflorescences.
-It is a very variable species, especially in the shape and size of leaves, length of petiole, and stipules.
-The stem grows up to 16 inches (40 cm) tall and 6 inches (15 cm) in diameter.
-They are dark green to mahogany-colored with peeling bark in older plants.
-Leaves are light green to grayish-green and crowded at the top of stems and branches.
-They are oblong to narrowly lanceolate or elliptic, up to 5.6 inches (14 cm) long, and up to 0.8 inches (2 cm) wide.
-Flowers are small, grayish or green, and up to 0.8 inches (2 cm) across.
-The solitary disc-shaped flower-like structures are actually fruiting bodies called hypanthodiums that consist of many minuscule flowers.
-They are usually grayish or green or sometimes orange or pinkish and up to 0.6 inches (1.5 cm) in diameter, excluding appendages.
+Dorstenia foetida is a small succulent with a thick erect stem, unbranched or with several branches with pronounced scars of leaves, stipules, and inflorescences.
+It is a very variable species, especially in the shape and size of the leaves, length of petioles, and stipules.
+The stem is dark green to mahogany-colored with peeling bark in older plants and can grow up to 16 inches (40 cm) tall and 6 inches (15 cm) in diameter.
+The leaves are light green to grayish-green and crowded at the top of stems and branches.
+They are oblong to narrowly lanceolate or elliptic, measuring up to 5.6 inches (14 cm) long and 0.8 inches (2 cm) wide.

 Hardiness